 Back In Motion’s scientific GaitScan® assessment technology allows your physio to closely analyse your foot mechanics.
 This is done by measuring timing sequences, mapping foot pressure and providing an in-depth visual report that you can take home.

 Using GaitScan®, your Back In Motion physiotherapist can then determine whether faulty foot function is the cause of your discomfort and whether custom orthotics will benefit you.
-If so, the results of your assessment are used to create custom orthotics moulded and manufactured specifically for your needs.
+If so, the results of your assessment are used to create customer orthotics moulded and manufactured specifically for your needs.

 Telehealth – your online Physio now available